robeady/yamplayer/README.md

 ### Installation

 1. Clone the repo with its submodules: `git clone --recurse-submodules https://github.com/robeady/yamplayer.git`
-2. Change to the app directory: `cd app`
-3. Install dependencies: `yarn install --frozen-lockfile`
+1. Install dependencies: `yarn install --frozen-lockfile`
-4. Create a database: `scripts/create_db.cmd` will use the mariadb docker image to do this.
+1. Create a database: `scripts/create_db.cmd` will use the mariadb docker image to do this.

 ### Running locally